-- There are no pre-requisites to study VCE Visual Art and Design subjects, however, completion of one of the Visual Arts and Design electives in Years 9 or 10 would be an advantage and is encouraged. - Students should refer to the VTAC guide if considering studying Visual Arts and Design subjects at tertiary level.
+- There are no pre-requisites to study VCE Visual Art and Design subjects, however, completion of one of the Visual Arts and Design electives in Years 9 or 10 would be an advantage and is encouraged.
+It is also preferred that students complete Units 1 and 2 of any of the subjects on offer to allow for the development of skills, techniques and theoretical components in Units 3 and 4. - Students should refer to the VTAC guide if considering studying Visual Arts and Design subjects at tertiary level.
 If they wish to study any course that requires a folio as part of the selection process to seek advise from the Visual Art & Design department regarding which course would be most suitable. - Students who are considering choosing to study Art, Studio Art or Visual Communication Design should select Unit 1 as this unit focuses on the development of skills and knowledge related to the areas of study. - Students may enhance their folio by participating in Life Drawing classes that run after school in Terms 1, 2 and 3. - All VCE Art and Design subjects are made up of 4 units. - All VCE Art and Design subjects are assessed according to VCAA guidelines.